This post may contain affiliate links, view our disclosure.

 If you like pesto or chimichurri, chermoula is a must-try!

-- Fresh cilantro and parsley – I like to use half cilantro and half parsley, but you can use all cilantro or all parsley if you prefer; make sure to remove the touch stems
+- Fresh cilantro and parsley – I like to use half cilantro and half parsley, but you can use all cilantro or all parsley if you prefer; make sure to remove the tough stems.

-- Garlic – this adds a ton of flavor and aroma to this fresh herb sauce
+- Garlic – A healthy amount of raw garlic adds a ton of flavor and aroma to this fresh herb sauce.

-- Fresh lemon juice and zest – these add fresh, bright, zesty flavor to the sauce
+- Fresh lemon juice and zest – Fresh lemon juice and zest add bright, citrusy, zesty flavor to the sauce.

-- Extra-virgin olive oil – to help make the sauce into a paste-like consistency
+- Extra-virgin olive oil – Adds a rich peppery flavor, and helps make the sauce into a paste-like consistency.

 - Add all ingredients to a food processor.

-- Pulse a few times to chop it up a bit, and then process until it’s as smooth as you like it (don’t completely puree it, leave a bit of texture).
+- Pulse a few times to chop it up a bit, and then process until it’s as smooth as you like it (TIP: don’t completely puree it, leave a bit of texture).

 Storage